zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

 ---
 This page is a list of design decisions made by Spotify that I consider shitty.
 I'm sure some of them were only A/B tested, coming and going silently, but some have lingered for years.
 In any case I have been subjected to all of these personally.

-See also: [Dear spotify product manager](https://www.todepond.com/wikiblogarden/work/dear-spotify/) by Lu Wilson
+See also: [Dear spotify product manager](https://www.todepond.com/wikiblogarden/work/dear-spotify/) by Lu Wilson, [Redesigning Spotify](https://www.youtube.com/watch?v=suhEIUapSJQ) by Juxtopposed

 ## Unable to Remove DJ Shortcut On Desktop